Music Import

 Auto Ducking

-- The higher the level, the lesser the volume of the soundtrack.
+• The higher the level, the lower the volume of the soundtrack.

 By default, the soundtrack is added at the beginning of the timeline.
-Media blocks in the timeline are always left aligned with one another.
-This means that there cannot be a gap between two consecutive blocks.
+Media blocks in the timeline are always left-aligned with one another, so there cannot be a gap between two consecutive blocks.
 Adding an empty soundtrack or silence to the timeline will help in cases where the soundtrack is to be played later in the project.